Markovian acyclic directed mixed graphs for discrete data: The factorization criterion

 If the context makes it clear which head we are referring to, we will sometimes denote a tail simply by $T$. \end{dfn}

 Note that the tail is a subset of the ancestors of the head.
-An intuitive interpretation of heads and tails is that a head $H$ is a set within which no independence relations hold without marginalizing some elements of $H$, and the tail is the Markov blanket for $H$ within the set $\an_\G(H)$.
-We will see, therefore, that we can factorize ancestral sets into heads conditional upon their tail sets.
+An intuitive interpretation is that a head $H$ is a set within which no independence relations hold without marginalizing some elements of $H$, and the tail is the Markov blanket for $H$ within the set $\an_\G(H)$.
+We can therefore factorize ancestral sets into heads conditional upon their tail sets; see Remark \ref{rmkmbl} below.

 \begin{exm} In the special case of a DAG, the heads are precisely all singleton vertices $\{v\}$, and the tails are the sets of parents $\pa_{\G}(v)$.
 In a purely bidirected graph, the heads are just the connected sets, and the tails are all empty. \end{exm}